PHP2560-Statistical-Programming-R/r-package-episquad-2-0/README.md

-# r-package-episquad-2-0
+# r-package-episquad
-r-package-episquad-2-0 created by GitHub Classroom
+r-package-episquad created by GitHub Classroom

-Using the formuls we learned in the Intermediate Epi class: make a package "episquad" for the basic calculations in epidemiology
+---
+author: "Sadia Sharmin, Ze Zhang, Catrina Mueller-Leonhard"
+---

+# Outline of the package:

+The package "episquad" will have functions for the most common caclulations done in epidemiology.

 Assigned work:
-Team member 1: Make functions for cumulative incidence/risk, risk ratio (crude and adjusted), risk difference, PAR and relevant confidence interval
+- Team member 1: Will make functions for cumulative incidence/risk, risk ratio (crude and adjusted), risk difference, PAR and relevant confidence intervals

-Team member 2: Make functions for incidence rate, rate ratio (crude and adjusted), rate difference, PAR% and relevant confidence interval
+- Team member 2: Will make functions for incidence rate, rate ratio (crude and adjusted), rate difference, PAR% and relevant confidence intervals

-Team member 3: Make functions for prevalence, odds ratio (crude and adjusted), AR, AR% and relevant confidence interval
+- Team member 3: Will make functions for prevalence, odds ratio (crude and adjusted), AR, AR% and relevant confidence intervals

+Input data can be either in a vector format or in a 2X2 table structure.

 If time permits, we can work on age-adjustment (direct and indirect), plotting a DAG, making graphs for RR, rate ratio, OR etc